Updated on: 2/20/2019

-Seattle Fire Department (SFD) officials say that two people were killed after a helicopter crash-landed on top of at least three vehicles near the Space Needle in Downtown Seattle Tuesday morning.
+Seattle Fire Department (SFD) officials say that two people were killed in a helicopter crash, with the helicopter landing on top of at least three vehicles near the Space Needle in Downtown Seattle Tuesday morning.

 Officials say that several additional people were injured in the incident, and that one of them was taken to the hospital in critical condition to receive treatment for their injuries.